-Paul Sanford is the National Recreation Policy Director at The Wilderness Society.
+Paul Sanford is a Director of policy Analysis at The Wilderness Society.

 Paul manages the Society’s work on recreation policy issues, and its programs to connect more people, particularly youth and underserved communities, to the outdoors.